 Introduction to monitoring

-Every year, we collect and analyse information about how universities and colleges are implementing their access agreements and the progress they have made in the latest academic year.
-We call this ‘monitoring’ and we publish the outcomes of it in the spring of the following academic year.
+Monitoring of access agreements means collecting and analysing information about how universities and colleges are implementing their commitments and the progress they have made in the latest academic year.
+This is an annual process done after the end of each academic year, and the outcomes of it are published in the spring of the following academic year.

 Why do we have a monitoring process?

-As a regulator, OFFA has a responsibility to ensure that universities and colleges are meeting their commitments to individual students and are making progress towards the milestones and targets set out in their access agreements.
-Our annual monitoring process is the mechanism by which we do this.
+The access regulator has a responsibility to ensure that universities and colleges are meeting their commitments to individual students and are making progress towards the milestones and targets set out in their access agreements.
+Monitoring is the mechanism by which we do this.

 If we find an institution has breached the terms of its access agreement, we will expect them to correct this, and in serious cases we may impose sanctions.
 More information about breaches and sanctions